cambrion-vision/docs/docs/pipelines/executions.md

 }

 payload = json.dumps({
-  "executionId": "my-process-12345", # this can be used "tag": "special-workflow",
+  "executionId": "my-process-12345", # this ID can be used later "tag": "special-workflow",
   "metaData": {
     "good_is_danger": False,